The FruitGuys GoodWorks Program

 You can make a difference in your community with The FruitGuys.
 Consider giving back through these programs:

 Fruit it forward.
 You can donate your weekly fruit crate to a local charity at any time.
 Closed for the holidays?
 Away for vacation?
 Instead of canceling your delivery, just call 1-877-FRUIT-ME (378-4863) and we can set it up for you.
-Each year since 2008, our clients have generously donated hundreds of crates each holiday season to dozens of local charities in the San Francisco, Philadelphia, and Chicago metro areas.
-Learn more about our Donate-A-Crate program.
+Each year since 2008, our clients have generously donated hundreds of crates each holiday season to dozens of local charities.
+Learn more about our Donate-a-Crate program.

 Become a Fruit Hero

 Do you have a school, individual, or organization you’d like to donate a fruit box to on a regular basis?
 Call us.
-We may be able to subsidize the cost of The FruitGuys product you would like to order and set up a reccurring delivery.
+We can arrange a recurring delivery of bulk fruit at a discount.
 For more information, contact email@example.com.
 (Free shipping in our regular delivery areas.)